junsooshin/comp20-jshin/responsive/README.txt

 Acknowledgements:

-	- Piazza posts and answers from Ming, TA's, and classmates
+	- Piazza posts and answers from Ming, TA's, and classmates helped me

 	- http://alistapart.com/article/responsive-web-design
 		- showed that .homer class can go inside @media